epigen/baf_complex/structuralInference/README.md

 Jupyter notebooks are also provided to depict the analyses performed locally on a laptop.

+## Input files

+Several external files may be needed to run the scripts:

+* *ARID1A-data.csv*, *ARID1A-pval.csv*, *BRG1-data.csv* and *BRG1-pval.csv* are the averaged IP-MS abundances and their corresponding FDR, and can be downloaded from the [paper website](http://http://www.medical-epigenomics.org/papers/schick2018/).
+* All fasta files were downloaded from the [BioMart](https://www.ensembl.org/biomart/martview/) as described in the paper.
+* The file *BAF_genefamily.tsv* was downloaded from [HUGO](https://www.genenames.org) for the Gene Family *BAF complex*.

 ## Running information

 Julia Version 0.6.2